Support in Arkansas (2026)

 • Contempt of court proceedings, which may result in fines or incarceration

-Arkansas courts may award alimony under ACA Section 9-12-312.
-Arkansas law emphasizes that the primary purpose of alimony is to bridge the gap between the parties’ financial positions rather than to equalize income.
-The types of alimony available include:
+Arkansas courts approach alimony with a clear preference for rehabilitative alimony — time-limited support designed to help the receiving spouse obtain education, training, or work experience needed to become self-supporting.
+Under ACA Section 9-12-312, the primary purpose of alimony is to bridge the gap between the parties’ financial positions rather than to equalize income.

 • Temporary alimony.
 Support paid during the pendency of the divorce proceedings to maintain the status quo.